rbradley0/rbradley0/README.md

 I prefer working on computer hardware (i.e. building, configuring, debugging, maintaining, etc.) more than working on computer software.
 Since hardware is more tangible than software, I find it easier to work with.

-Contact me [HERE](mailto:rbradley0@foxtek.net?subject=Contacting%20From%20Github) if you'd like to get in touch with me.

 ## Certifications

 | Current | Planned |